 When you become a member of our plan, you must choose a plan provider to be your Primary Care Provider (PCP).
-Your PCP is a physician or in some states a nurse practitioner, who meets state requirements and is trained to give you basic medical care.
+Your PCP is a physician or, in some states, a nurse practitioner who meets state requirements and is trained to give you basic medical care.
 As we explain below, you will get your routine or basic care from your PCP.
+Your PCP will also coordinate the rest of the covered services you get as a member of our plan.
+For example, in order for you to see a specialist, you usually need to get your PCP's approval first (this is called getting a "referral" to a specialist).
 Your PCP will provide most of your care and will help you arrange or coordinate the rest of the covered services you get as a member of our plan.
 This includes: